-After a difficult time travelling Morocco as a single Mum with 3 kids, I was really eager for us to have a positive experience as a family.
+After a challenging time driving around Morocco (as a single Mum with 3 kids), I was really eager for us to have some downtime and do something relaxing but fun.
 After hearing about Hammams (a traditional Moroccan bath) I knew we had to try one.
-Here’s how you can book on too.

 A Moroccan Hammam In Marrakech